the13nth/perso/README.md

 When ready, you can deploy your app on the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## 🌐 Deploy on Netlify

+You can also deploy your app on Netlify.
+This project includes a `netlify.toml` configuration file that sets up the necessary settings.

+### Environment Variables for Netlify

+This application requires the following environment variables to be set in your Netlify deployment:

+1. `GOOGLE_API_KEY` - Your Google API key for Gemini AI models
+2. `PINECONE_API_KEY` - Your Pinecone API key
+3. `PINECONE_INDEX` - The name of your Pinecone index

+To set these up:
+1. Go to your Netlify site dashboard
+2. Navigate to Site settings > Build & deploy > Environment variables
+3. Add each required variable with its corresponding value

+Without these environment variables properly configured, the application will work locally but fail when deployed to Netlify.

 ## Thank You!